Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 Note that you can use whatever you want as the dictionary key to save your additional data.

 ## Exclude Algorithms
-Sometimes It's useful to exclude certain algorithms from the estimation process, because they may take long to optimize them, or the algorithm is not that important.
+Sometimes it might be useful to exclude certain algorithms from the estimation process, because their optimization takes a long time or they are similar to other, included algorithms.

 From the client perspective this can be easily achieved by adding `excluded_algorithms=[DUMMYAlgorithm1]` to the estimator constructor: